CatalystCode/project-fortis/README.md

   the `Application ID` will be used for the `Service Principal App ID` field and the `Authentication Key` will be used for the `Service Principal App Key`.

+* You'll need a Mapbox access token.
+If you don't have one yet, [sign up](https://www.mapbox.com/signup/) to create a new token for free.

 #### Setting up a new Azure deployment

 Hit the deploy to Azure button below: